In this guide

 5% shares/95% bonds | 1.66 | 1.83 | 2.04 | 5.37 |

 Note: For simplicity, the researchers assumed pension drawdowns are made each year on the initial portfolio value at the outset of retirement, which is the US practice.
-However, it should be noted that Australian super pension drawdowns are calculated on the account balance at 30 June each year.
+However, it should be noted that Australian super pension drawdowns are calculated on the account balance on 30 June each year.
 Drawdown rates are then increased as the retiree ages, rather than holding annual drawdowns at a constant 4% as in the US.

 What withdrawal rates are safe for Australian retirees?